k78ma/quartz/content/kai++.md

 ## DLFC

-- [ ] 1 - The Deep Learning Revolution
-- [ ] 1.3 - A Brief History of Machine Learning
-- [ ] 1.3.1 - Single-layer networks
-- [ ] 1.3.2 - Backpropagation
-- [ ] 1.3.3 - Deep networks
 - [ ] 2 - Probabilities
 - [ ] 2.1 - The Rules of Probability
 - [ ] 2.1.1 - A medical screening example